MetanoKid/coding-scars/_drafts/log-window-4.md

 ## Configuration from the host

 We've decided each log level is modelled as a name and a color.
-The relationship between them can be implicit based on the configuration: the first ones are less important.
+The severity can be implicit based on the configuration: the first ones are less important.
 What about adding this to `LoggerUI`:

 {% highlight c# %}
 public void ConfigureLevels(List<Tuple<string, string>> levels)